Poland’s pro-European opposition seems set to oust populists, but tense days lie ahead | KRDO

 By Rob Picheta, CNN

+In a statement addressed to Andrzej Duda, Tusk said on Tuesday: “Mr President, please make energetic and quick decisions!
+The winning democratic parties are ready to take responsibility for governing the country.
+People are waiting.”

-(CNN) — Poland’s opposition is on course to remove the populist ruling party from power, the final results from a tight national election have confirmed, setting the stage for weeks of high-stakes negotiations to form Warsaw’s next government.
+Nonetheless, weeks of high-stakes negotiations to form Warsaw’s next government are expected.

-The incumbent Law and Justice party, known by its Polish acronym PiS, won the biggest share of the vote with 35.38%, but lost its parliamentary majority, according to official results released Tuesday by the National Electoral Commission after all ballots were counted.
+PiS won the biggest share of the vote with 35.38% but lost its parliamentary majority, according to official results released Tuesday by the National Electoral Commission after all ballots were counted.

-PiS finished ahead of opposition party Civic Coalition (KO), led by former Polish Prime Minister and European Council President Donald Tusk, on 30.7%.
+The group led by Tusk, a former Polish Prime Minister and European Council President, finished on 30.7%.
 The close result made the centrist Third Way and left-wing Lewica parties kingmakers; both groups are resoundly opposed to the hardline PiS and have indicated they will seek to form a new coalition government with Tusk’s bloc.

 The situation points to an end to PiS’ divisive eight-year rule, which saw a drastic overhaul of Poland’s democratic institutions and grave warnings that the country was lurching towards populist authoritarianism.
 Tusk had promised to restore democratic norms in Poland and cooperate with Western European allies, among whom Warsaw was fast becoming a pariah.